Table of Contents

 History taking is of enormous value to the clinician as it can point towards the most probable cause of amenorrhea.
 Additionally, adequate history taking and physical examination are essential for the accurate definition of amenorrhea in the presenting adolescent.
 Family history is also important and one should specifically ask about the age at menarche for the girl’s mother.

 The physical examination should focus on the exclusion of the signs of systemic diseases that are known to cause amenorrhea such as thyroid disorders.
 The gynecological examination is indicated to exclude an imperforate hymen.
 A bimanual rectal examination is indicated to exclude the absence of the uterus and a normal vaginal and uterine anatomy.

-The first laboratory investigations to be ordered in an adolescent with primary amenorrhea are the measurement of serum levels of follicle stimulating hormone (FSH) and luteinizing hormone (LH).
+The first laboratory investigation to be ordered in an adolescent with primary amenorrhea is the measurement of serum levels of follicle stimulating hormone (FSH) and luteinizing hormone (LH).
 When FSH and/or LH are elevated, then the cause of amenorrhea is most likely related to primary gonads’ disease.
 Low or normal FSH and LH levels indicate delayed puberty, pituitary dysfunction, or hypothalamic disorders.

 An adolescent patient with secondary amenorrhea should get a pregnancy test to exclude pregnancy, the most common cause of secondary amenorrhea.
 The presence of acne, hirsutism, deepening of voice and clitoromegaly is suggestive of hyperandrogenism, another common cause of secondary amenorrhea.